BernardoGP4504/FNF-to-CNE-Chart/README.md

-# Friday Night Funkin' to Codename Engine Converter
+# Friday Night Funkin' to Codename Engine Chart Converter
 A Python script that's able to convert the current Friday Night Funkin' charts into Codename Engine charts.

 # How to Use